 5) If you notice your child engaging in repetitive behaviors, such as opening or closing doors or drawers over and over.

-Your child may receive a diagnosis of ADHD, or Sensory Processing Disorder instead of Autism.
+Your child may receive a diagnosis of ADHD, or Sensory Processing Disorder instead of Autism or in addition to autism.
 Sometimes the signs of ADHD may manifest or present as autism.
 And many autistic children also have underlying sensory issues.

 Diagnosing autism is more difficult in girls than it is in boys and as mentioned above, your child may have ADHD or sensory processing disorder.
 But if you still have concerns, be persistent.
 You are your child’s best advocate and you know them better than anyone.